 Please note that special licence applications must be lodged a minimum of 20 workings days before the date of your event.
-For larger events, we recommend lodging your application 3 to 6 months in advance to ensure that your special licence is approved in time.
+For larger events, we recommend lodging your application three to six months in advance to ensure that your special licence is approved in time.

-Some areas in Tauranga have permanent or temporary liquor bans in place.
+Some areas in Tauranga have permanent or temporary alcohol bans in place.

 Some private functions may require a special licence.
 We encourage you to contact our event facilitation team in the first instance, who will be able to offer advice.